All-you-need hiking app

 BTW also worked with DEC 10, VAX, ICL mainframe – VME, IBM mainframe – System 390 and beyond, Solaris, Aix.

-Toshiba MSX computer HX-10AA.
 Running the failed MSX operating system standard.
-Could already do a lot more with it.
+You could already do a lot more with it.

-IBM PS2.
-Unimaginative bin.
+Unimaginative bulky thing.
 Dialed into the Internet with it for the first time.
 Via Compuserve.
+Forums were the big thing (in nerd world, that is).
+Email.
+DOOM.

 By far the best of them all.
 Still performs top notch.
 Indestructible.

-Lenovo Ideapad 510.
-Plastic device.
+This is a plastic device.
 Poor touchpad.
-But then again is by far the cheapest in the list.
+But then again, it is by far the cheapest on the list.

 .

 Update 2025: still working on a Lenovo Ideapad, and the MacBook.
-The distance between MacOS and Windows is decreasing.
-I have some old laptops running Linux, which is doable because I am a techie.
+The gap between macOS and Windows is narrowing.
+I have some old laptops running Linux, which is doable but only because I am a techie.
+I think my next machine will be a Framework.
+We should be able to repair our stuff.

 My notes from reading Shopping In Jail by Douglas Coupland: